OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-zip/opendj-zip-oem/legal-notices/THIRDPARTYREADME.txt

            Copyright (c) 2010-2011 ApexIdentity Inc. All rights reserved.
            Portions Copyright 2011-2015 ForgeRock AS.

+Version: grizzly-framework.jar (2.3.23)
+Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
+All rights reserved.

+Version: grizzly-http.jar (2.3.23)
+Copyright: Copyright (c) 2009-2013 Oracle and/or its affiliates.
+All rights reserved.

+Version: grizzly-http-server.jar (2.3.23)
+Copyright: Copyright (c) 2011 Oracle and/or its affiliates.
+All rights reserved.

+Version: grizzly-http-servlet.jar (2.3.23)
+Copyright: Copyright (c) 2008-2012 Oracle and/or its affiliates.
+All rights reserved.

 Version: i18n-core.jar (1.4.2)
 Copyright: Copyright 2011 ForgeRock AS
            Copyright 2007-2009 Sun Microsystems, Inc.